 The functional and reporting currency of all the Group entities is the Euro.
 Transactions involving other currencies are converted into Euro using the exchange rates, which were in effect at the time of the transactions.
 At the balance sheet dates, monetary assets and liabilities that are denominated in other currencies are adjusted to reflect the current exchange rates.
 Gains or losses resulting from foreign currency adjustments are reflected in foreign currency gains (losses), net, in the accompanying statements of income.
-The non- monetary elements in foreign currency which are valuated in acquisition cost are converted with the exchange rate of the date of acquisition.
+The non-monetary elements in foreign currency which are valuated in acquisition cost are converted with the exchange rate of the date of acquisition.
 The non monetary elements which are measured at fair value in foreign currency are converted using the exchange rate at the date of definition of fair value.
-The profit or loss by the conversion of non monetary elements are handled.
+The profit or loss by the conversion of non monetary elements is handled the same way that profit or loss by the conversion of fair value of these elements are handled.